 - Improve maintenance scheduling and reduce repair costs

-Most utility companies offer an incentive to buy down the cost of installing a new Building Automation or Energy Management Software System, or expanding an existing one.
+Most utility companies offer an incentive to buy down the cost of installing a new Energy Management Software system, or expand an existing system.